18th - 21st July 2019

 Highlights for Kids and Families:

 The Children’s Area has everything you would expect from an area set up with families in mind, with baby changing, toilets, face painting, crafts and activities for all children.
-Under 5s can also take part in special music, drama and play-based sessions for babies and toddlers.

 What makes Larmer Tree so special?